 What is heat stroke in cats?

-Heat stroke in cats, also called “hyperthermia”, is a potentially life-threatening condition where your cat gets too hot and is unable to cool itself down.
+Heat stroke in cats, also called “hyperthermia”, is a potentially life-threatening condition where your cat overheats and is unable to control their body temperature and cool down.

 This abnormal rise in their body temperature can make them sick.
-It has the potential to damage various tissues in their body, causing neurological problems and even organ damage or failure.
+It has the potential to damage various tissues in their body, causing neurological problems like seizures, and even organ damage or failure.

 Because of the serious effects of heatstroke, it is considered a medical emergency.
 You must call your vet for advice as soon as possible, and try to cool your cat down.